 Sauvignon Blanc vs Chardonnay

-White wine has carved out a niche as the gateway drug into the wine world.
+White wine is gateway into the wine world.

 Chardonnay, Homecoming Queen

-Warm Climate Chardonnay Yellow apple, pineapple and Meyer lemon are all common flavors that come out in warmer climate chardonnay.
 The texture is a little wider and fatter on the tongue.
 Warm climate chardonnay also tends to have less acidity and higher alcohol.
-Warm climate chardonnay regions include Australia, California and Argentina.
+Warm climate chardonnay regions include Australia, California, and Argentina.

 As a full-bodied white wine, chardonnay is perhaps one of the few white wines that can pair well with a variety of foods.
 The best and most common food pairings with chardonnay are:

 - crab & lobster with a weightier oaked chardonnay